mudroljub/programming-quotes-api/README.md

 ## Development

-First, set env variable `ProgrammingQuotesSecret` to any string you like (not too short).
+First, set env variable `ProgrammingQuotesSecret` to any string you like (but not too short).

 Then, start the project locally: